 Coming from a musical family, Florian Fricke (Lindau, 23 february 1944 - Munich, 29 december 2001) started to play piano at a very young age, to be followed by musical studies in Freiburg and München.
 Also film had his interest.
 He made some short films before his twenties.
 Professionally he first established himself as a journalist for the Süddeutsche Zeitung, writing on music and film.
-He reviewed mainly concerts of classical music, but also concerts of Bee Gees, Mothers of Invention, La Monte Young, Sammy Davis, free jazz, etc. Assisting Eberhard Schoener for his musical contribution to the 1970 World Exhibition in Osaka, he came in contact with the Moog III.
-Impressed by this instrument, he decided to buy one for himself.
+He reviewed mainly concerts of classical music, but also concerts of Bee Gees, Mothers of Invention, La Monte Young, Sammy Davis, free jazz, etc. Assisting Eberhard Schoener for his musical contribution to the 1970 World Exhibition in Osaka, he came in touch with the Moog III.
+Impressed by this instrument, he decided to buy one himself.
 The Moog opened doors to new musical territories Fricke was eager to explore.
-When he asked Frank Fiedler, educated as a cameraman and cutter, to join for technical assistance and Holger Trülzsch as a percussionplayer, Popol Vuh was born.
-Some of the first results on the Moog found their way to the soundtracks of ‘Wintermärchen‘ (Ulf von Mechow), ‘Antartarctica’(George Moorse) and ‘Auch Zwerge haben klein angefangen‘ (Werner Herzog).
-The name ‘Popol Vuh’ indicates another fascination.
-Together with his friend Werner Herzog Fricke was inspired by the holy book ‘Popol Vuh’ of the Quiche Mayan Indians.
+He asked Frank Fiedler, educated as a cameraman and cutter, to join for technical assistance, and Holger Trülzsch as a percussion player.
+Popol Vuh was born.
+Some of the first results on the Moog found their way to the soundtracks of ‘Wintermärchen‘ (1971, Ulf von Mechow), ‘Antartarctica’(1971, George Moorse) and ‘Auch Zwerge haben klein angefangen‘ (1970, Werner Herzog).
+The name ‘Popol Vuh’ points at another fascination.
+Together with his friend Werner Herzog, Fricke was inspired by the holy book ‘Popol Vuh’ of the Quiche Mayan Indians.
 This book helped Fricke to understand other holy books, as he stated in an early interview, demonstrating his search for the essence of religion.
 With this approach, he searched for inspiration in Christian spirituality as well in the spirituality of eastern religions, etc. Also for musical inspiration Fricke literally crossed many borders during his life.
 Both these elements – Moog and religion - show how Fricke as a member of the young post-war generation in West-Germany, was seeking for new points of departure in many respects.

-With his blistering and inspired guitarwork Fichelscher made his mark on many of the Popol Vuh albums.
-An album like ‘Letzte Tage, letzte Nachte’(1976 ) would be impossible without him.
-Also this album would be impossible without multitracking, a technique that Popol Vuh was heavily dependent on.
-This album shows Popol Vuh from its most rockiest side.
-But even here it is evident that a remarkable spiritualism defines the music as it did throughout the existence of this band.
+With his blistering and emotional guitar work Fichelscher made his mark on many of the Popol Vuh albums.
+An album like ‘Letzte Tage, letzte Nachte’(1976 ) would not be possible without him.
+But also this album would be impossible without multi-tracking, a technique that Popol Vuh was heavily dependent on throughout their existence.
+This album shows Popol Vuh from its most rocking and dynamic side.
+But even here it is evident that a remarkable spiritualism defines the music.
 In a down-to-earth way Fricke wanted his music to be a ‘healing force’, an ‘uplifting experience for the human soul’.
-Speaking of these aspirations the musicpress didn’t fell at ease and consequently Fricke often felt misunderstood.
-This was strengthed by the fact that Popol Vuh didn’t lead the live of a common rock band.
-They were very seldom seen on stage.
+This spiritual quality is inherent and constitutive for all the music he made during his career.
+This proves Fricke was successful in communicating these intentions to the musicians involved.

 Undeniably Fricke was a musical and spiritual visionary.
 The music of Popol Vuh touches on many styles and influences.
 And that is why it is fair to say that they were musical forerunners in many ways: ambient, trance, electronic, ethno-fusion, psychedelic folk, raga-rock.
-All these influences served in a process for creating a deep human music, without the pompous pretensions that are often met in this kind of music.
-This makes Popol Vuh a unique example of religious inspired music, documented on more then 20 albums.
-They were released on many different recordlabels resulting in a sometimes confusing backcatalogue.
-Between 2004 and 2006 the SPV-label rereleased the most satisfying edition of almost all of the Popol Vuh albums to date, all of them remastered by Frank Fiedler.
+All these influences served in a process of creating a deep human music, without the pompous pretensions that are often met in this kind of music.
+This makes Popol Vuh a unique example of spiritual inspired music, documented on more than 20 albums.
+They were released on many different record labels resulting in a confusing back catalogue, containing for example two unauthorized albums: ‘Yoga’(1976) and ‘Future Sound Experience‘ (2002).